Oxygen-Low/Bolt.diy/README.md

 Here are all the things we are planning to add, in order, with their development status:

-# Experimental/Beta Branch
-If you want to test some features out early or want to have access to some features early, use the beta branch.
-You can switch to it with ``git checkout beta``.

-Note that the beta branch will likely contain errors or bugs way more often than the main/stable branch.

-Testing for bugs and issues in the beta branch will be appreciated.

 # Credits

 It would be almost impossible to maintain and update this by myself (since I have to work on other projects constantly), so I use: